 Plugins

-Jekyll offers the option to include custom plugins, the concepts to grasp are just a few and there are tons of plugins available on Github.
+Jekyll offers the option to include custom plugins, the concepts to grasp are just a few and

 After more thorough researches I condensed the requirements I needed into these plugins: